Flexible list colorings: Maximizing the number of requests satisfied: Introduction

 It was shown in~\cite{BM22} that $\chi_{flex}(T) = 2$ whenever $T$ is a tree with at least one edge.
 From the proof of Proposition~\ref{pro: fundamental}, we have $\chi_{flex}(G) \leq \Delta(G)+1$ for any graph $G$.
 Also, $\chi_{\ell}(G) \leq \chi_{flex}(G)$.
 These two facts imply that $\chi_{flex}(K_n) = n$ and $\chi_{flex}(C_k)=3$ for odd $k$.
 It is natural to ask whether a Brooks-type theorem is true for $\chi_{flex}$ as well.

 \begin{ques} What are all the graphs $G$ such that $\chi_{flex}(G) = \Delta(G)+1$? \end{ques}

 Dvo\v{r}\'{a}k, Norin, and Postle conjectured that $d$-degenerate graphs $G$ are $(d+1,\epsilon)$-flexible for some $\epsilon>0$, which would strengthen both their Theorem~\ref{thm:Dvorak_et_al_degeneracy} and the easy list coloring bound of $\chi_\ell(G)\le d+1$.
-It is natural to ask an analogous question about the list flexibility number: can one find a counterexample to the stronger statement?
+One might try to disprove the even stronger analogous statement for $\epsilon=1/\rho(G)$.

 \begin{ques} Does there exist a graph $G$ with degeneracy $d$ satisfying $\chi_{flex}(G) > d+1$? \end{ques}